Follow TV Tropes

 • Daytona USA Deluxe (1997): The Windows PC version of Daytona USA CCE, which added the ability to race courses at different times of the day, and had a course unique to this version.

 • Daytona USA Championship Circuit Edition Netlink (1997): Same as Daytona USA CCE, but with online play and several improvements made to the Japanese Circuit Edition release.
-The rarest Saturn game ever made, even more rare than Panzer Dragoon Saga!
+The rarest Saturn game ever made, even rarer than Panzer Dragoon Saga!

 • Daytona USA 2: Battle on the Edge (1998): The true sequel to the original.
-Uses a powered-up Model 3 board and a refined Scud Race/Sega Super GT handling mechanic.
+Uses a powered-up Model 3 board and a refined Scud Race/Sega Super GT handling mechanic while introducing a drafting mechanic known as the "slingshot", corresponding to similar techniques used in actual NASCAR races.
+Also included the car from the original Daytona USA (the Hornet Classic) as a Secret Character, an addition that went unnoticed for over two decades.
 Totally awesome.

-• Daytona USA 2 Power Edition (1999): An Expansion Pack to Daytona USA 2.
-Added in a challenge course linking the three courses together in one continuous lap, and reintroduced the car from the original Daytona, with the same handling characteristics too.
+• Daytona USA 2: Power Edition (1999): An Expansion Pack to Daytona USA 2.
+Added in a Challenge course linking the three courses together in one continuous lap, and once again reintroduced the Hornet as a playable character, this time as part of the game's starting lineup and with the exact same handling characteristics it had in the original.
 Also changed the Beginner track from an oversized biodome to a more traditional NASCAR-style track.

-• NASCAR Arcade (2000): The fully-licensed Spiritual Successor to both Daytona USA games, albeit used the actual NASCAR sublicense with permissions from Electronic Arts (then owner of NASCAR license for video games).
-The game featured actual NASCAR racers and their cars competed in the 1999 Winston Cup Series, with three real tracks available, namely Talladega Superspeedway, Richmond International Raceway, and Watkins Glen International, plus the "Team SEGA" hidden round track similar to Nardo Ring.
-The physics were redone to even more realistic levels to prevent the players from doing powersliding and focus more on slipstreaming.
-The soundtrack was done by Crush 40, which is their only non-Sonic soundtrack.
+• NASCAR Arcade (2000): A fully licensed successor to both Daytona USA games, utilizing the actual NASCAR sublicense with permissions from Electronic Arts (the owner of the NASCAR license for video games at the time).
+The game featured real-life NASCAR racers and their cars (those who competed in the 1999 Winston Cup Series), with three real tracks available, namely Talladega Superspeedway, Richmond International Raceway, and Watkins Glen International, plus the "Team SEGA" hidden round track similar to Nardo Ring.
+The physics were redone to even more realistic levels to prevent players from powersliding and instead focus more on slipstreaming.
+The soundtrack was performed by Crush 40, which is their only non-Sonic soundtrack to date.

 • Daytona USA 2001 (2001): A revised edition for the Sega Dreamcast.
 The game also included the courses from Daytona USA CCE, with three new ones, improved graphics, remixed music, and online play.
-It's developed by Genki, the same developer of Tokyo Xtreme Racer games.
+Development duties were handled by Genki, the same developer of Tokyo Xtreme Racer games.

 • Sega Racing Classic (2010): The original Daytona USA ported to the Ringwide board, but without the Daytona license.
 Aside from being true widescreen and increasing the draw distance, it looks and plays identical to the original game.